UNIVERSITY NEWS LAST UPDATED : 31 JULY 2020

 We contacted Dr Mateo-Garcia to find out more about the conference and how students can get involved.

 ‘Sustainability is at the heart of our Built Environment courses, with themes such as climate change playing an important role.
 There is a need to build more resilient and energy efficient buildings, putting the health and comfort of building users at the heart.
 As an expert in low carbon buildings and healthy indoor environments I try to embed these themes into the modules I teach across the Faculty, particularly in BSc Architectural Technology.
-Sustainability is also a focus in BSc Property Development and Planning and MA Planning Built Environments.
+Sustainability is also a focus in MA Planning Built Environments.

 'We also bring in manufacturers and experts in the field from organisations such as UK Indoor Environments Group (UKIEG), UK Green Building Council (UKGBC), leading architectural practices and sustainability consultancies to discuss areas students can address in their coursework.
 I also bring research into the classroom, showing students research evidence and organising hands-on activities, such as the use of thermal cameras and indoor air quality sensors, so they can see and interpret real-time readings.